ryan-spencer1220/sorting-algorithm-visualizer/README.md

 3. _Follow the steps above to view, edit, and open the files as needed._

-**API Key and Private .env file**

-1. _To run this project, will need to sign up for an account at https://www.exchangerate-api.com/_

-2. _Continue to their sign-up page at https://app.exchangerate-api.com/sign-up.
-You can choose a plan that works for you, but they have a free plan that allows up to 1,500 API calls a month_

-3. _Add an PRIVATE .env file to your top most directory._

-4. _Save the API key provided after sign-up by typing the following in your .env following:_ API_KEY=INSERT YOUR API KEY HERE

-5. _Ensure that you have added .env to your .gitignore file BEFORE PROCEEDING_

 **Build the Environment and Run the Project**

 1. _You will need to run the command "npm install" in your terminal to download the appropriate node modules._